 Amazon Web Services integration (required)

 This integration populates the summary graphs and the main functions table.
 Install this integration and ensure that Lambda metrics are reporting in your account.

 Note: Metrics in the Cloud Function UI are delayed ~10 minutes, as this is the default speed at which Datadog polls AWS APIs.
 To find out if your delay can be decreased, contact Datadog support.

-AWS X-Ray integration (optional) This integration provides traces for Lambda functions in the function detail page.
+AWS X-Ray integration (optional) This integration provides traces for Lambda functions in the function detail page and allows the detection of Lambda function cold start.

 Install the X-Ray integration and add the following permissions to the policy document in your AWS/Datadog Role: